dfinity/ICRC-1/README.md

 An ICRC-1 ledger SHOULD implement transfer deduplication to simplify the error recovery for agents.
 The deduplication covers all transactions submitted within a pre-configured time window `TX_WINDOW` (for example, last 24 hours).
-The ledger MAY extend the deduplication window into the future by PERMITTED_DRIFT parameter (for example, 2 minutes) to account for the time drift between the client and the Internet Computer.
+The ledger MAY extend the deduplication window into the future by the `PERMITTED_DRIFT` parameter (for example, 2 minutes) to account for the time drift between the client and the Internet Computer.

-The client can control the deduplication algorithm using `created_at_time` and `memo` fields of the [`transfer`](#transfer_method) call argument:
+The client can control the deduplication algorithm using the `created_at_time` and `memo` fields of the [`transfer`](#transfer_method) call argument:
   * The `created_at_time` field sets the transaction construction time as the number of nanoseconds from the UNIX epoch in the UTC timezone.
   * The `memo` field does not have any meaning to the ledger, except that the ledger will not deduplicate transfers with different values of the `memo` field.